 With this negotiation technique, you offer to settle your outstanding debt in one big payment, albeit for less than your balance.
 For example, you might owe $4,000 between charges, interest and fees on your credit card, but you ask the bank to accept $2,500 (your original credit limit) to settle the account in full.
 If the card issuer accepts, it will forgive the remaining balance.

-There are two potential downsides to lump-sum settlements.
-First, a notation may be added to your credit report that shows the account was “settled for less than the full balance.”
+Lump-sum settlements have two potential downsides.
+First, a notation may be added to your credit report showing that the account was “settled for less than the full balance.”
 This could be bad for your credit score.
 However, if your account was already past due, the notation may not cause additional damage.
 You also might have to claim the forgiven debt as income on your upcoming tax return and potentially pay taxes on that amount.

 On the other hand, your card issuer may close your account as part of the arrangement.
 Although your credit score is likely already damaged from late payments, closing your account (and thus wiping out your available credit limit) could raise your credit utilization rate.
 Credit utilization is responsible for up to 30 percent of your FICO Score, so if your credit utilization increases, your credit score may drop further.